List of Coronation Street characters introduced in 1993: Maureen Holdsworth

-Maureen Webster (also Grimes, Naylor, Holdsworth and Elliott) was played by Sherrie Hewson.
+Maureen Holdsworth (also Grimes, Naylor, Webster and Elliott) was played by Sherrie Hewson.

 Maureen Naylor was first seen in March 1993 when she was employed by Curly Watts at Bettabuys supermarket, unaware that her first love Reg Holdsworth was the store manager.
 The pair had been engaged to be married when they were young, but Maureen's mother Maud disapproved of Reg and had ruined the relationship.
 Maureen went on to marry Frank Naylor but eventually divorced him after he treated her badly.

 Delighted to be reunited, Maureen and Reg began courting, although Maureen's cautious behaviour led Reg to suspect she was seeing another man.
 Maureen eventually confessed that she was actually living with her mother and did not want her to frighten Reg away as she had done years before.
 Despite Maud's best efforts to sabotage their courtship with feigned illnesses and injuries, Reg and Maureen prepared to consummate their love in Reg's water bed, only for Derek Wilton to drill through the ceiling below into the bed, flooding the flat and humiliating Maureen.
 The couple got engaged again but Maureen called off the wedding when she caught Reg entertaining Debi Scott and accused him of being unfaithful.
 Devastated, Maureen got drunk and spent the night with Curly but was reconciled with Reg when he explained that he had been trying to secure a cheap deal for the Corner Shop from Debi.

 Maureen and Reg married in January 1994 and ran the Corner Shop together.
 Reg, however, soon disliked his small environment and went to work for Firman's Freezers, leaving Maureen to run the business with Maud.
 Maureen was shocked when, during a visit to France, Maud admitted to her that she had been the result of an affair with an American soldier, Leonard Kennedy, and that her dead husband Wilfred Grimes was not her real father.